jbisetto/free-genai-bootcamp-2025/song-vocabulary/Tech-Specs.md

 ### Agent Tools

-1. `get_lyrics` - Get song lyrics from duckduckgo-search
+1. `get_lyrics` - Get song lyrics from duckduckgo-search (retrieve all lyrics, not just Japanese ones)
-2. `extract_vocabulary` - Extract vocabulary words from the lyrics
+2. `extract_vocabulary` - Extract vocabulary words from the lyrics with the following features:
+   - Limits lyrics to at most 400 words for efficient processing
+   - Ensures exactly 5 vocabulary items are returned for all songs
+   - Uses detailed prompts with examples to guide the model
+   - Implements fallback mechanisms when insufficient items are found
 3. `return_vocabulary` - Return the list of vocabulary words

 Each tool will be a separate function located in the app/tools directory as specified in the project structure.